Equality, Diversity and Inclusion

 In Surrey Heartlands, we value equality and diversity for our staff, patients, and the population we serve.
 Diversity is about appreciating and valuing differences for the benefit of relationships between the ICB, patients, workforce, volunteers, carers, and the public.
 We are duty-bound to treat everyone with dignity and respect and value everyone's human rights.

-So, what are Equality, Diversity, and Inclusion?
+What are Equality, Diversity, and Inclusion?

-- Equality is about ensuring everyone is treated fairly and given a fair chance to access opportunities.
+• Equality is about ensuring everyone is treated fairly and given a fair chance to access opportunities.
 It's not about treating everyone the same way, as individuals may have different needs to achieve the same outcome.

-- Diversity is about celebrating and valuing how unique we all are.
+• Diversity is about celebrating and valuing how unique we all are.
 This is strongly linked to promoting human rights and freedoms based on principles such as dignity and respect.
 Diversity is about recognising, valuing and taking account of people's different backgrounds, knowledge, skills, and experiences - where encouraging and using these differences can lead to creating a productive and effective workforce.

-- Inclusion is about positively striving to meet the needs of different people and taking action to create environments where everyone feels respected and able to achieve their full potential.
+• Inclusion is about positively striving to meet the needs of different people and taking action to create environments where everyone feels respected and able to achieve their full potential.

-The public sector equality duty
+The Public sector equality duty

 As a public authority, we have legal requirements under the Equality Act 2010 to promote equality with due regard to the protected characteristics of Age, Disability, Gender reassignment, Marriage and civil partnership, pregnancy and maternity, Race, Religion or belief, Sex, and Sexual orientation.